Category Archives: Digital TV

 Coming out of standby takes a few seconds to start up, likely due to the box entering a low power state during standby.
 Unlike Youview there is no way to adjust this.

 The onscreen keyboard is not QWERTY based, and I didn’t have much luck plugging in a USB keyboard, nor can you use the remote number pad to type anything in, instead it’s all done through the directional arrow buttons and pressing OK to select a letter.
-This is nothing but time consuming and makes it a chore to search
+This is nothing but time-consuming and makes it a chore to search

 In contrast, the original Sky Guide allowed you to type text using the remote when using the A-Z listing or when using interactive, it’s surprising how such a basic feature is overlooked.
 My guess (And this applies to most other ‘smart’ TV platforms) is they would rather what they recommend in your feed rather than find and discover content yourself.